RSS

 • Adult siblings co-owning a property with their families.

-• Young couples moving in with parents to save for their first home.
+• Young couples are moving in with parents to save for their first home.

 What makes these homes unique is the thoughtful use of space—offering shared common areas alongside separate private spaces for each generation.